pyotr777/vtk_read/README.md

 Notebook | Description
 --- | ---
-plot_scalar_in_3D_and_2D.ipynb | Compare plotting in 3D and plane projection of scalar data.
-Read_VTK.ipynb | Tests reading VTK data and plotting it. save to flie.ipynb | Save all steps of velocity dynamic into png files with 2D projections.
+Read_VTK.ipynb | Tests reading VTK data and plotting it. plot_scalar_in_3D_and_2D.ipynb | Compare plotting in 3D and 2D plane projection of scalar data. velocity_plot_2D.ipynb | Plot velocity vector field in 2D projection. save to flie.ipynb | Save velocity dynamics into series of png files with 2D projections.
-velocity_plot_2D.ipynb | Plot velocity vector field in 2D projection.